TrainzMarcel/Tartarus-Modelling-Tool/README.md

-	x IC10 dragging	pressing r will always rotate a dragged part (or group of parts) around the surface normal x IC11 dragging	pressing t will always rotate a dragged part (or group of parts) around the horizontal axis from the camera x IC12 camera	hitting f when any number of parts is selected should center the camera on them IC13 dragging	ability to copy, cut or paste selections of parts using ctrl, c, v and x and duplicate with ctrl d x IC14 tool 5	implement coloring tool which tints a part with the desired paint when clicked on x IC15 tool 6	implement material tool which changes a parts material (still keeping its tint) x IC16 tool 2	add checkbox or hotkey to switch between global axes and local part axes
+	x IC10 dragging	pressing r will always rotate a dragged part (or group of parts) around the surface normal x IC11 dragging	pressing t will always rotate a dragged part (or group of parts) around the horizontal axis from the camera x IC12 camera	hitting f when any number of parts is selected should center the camera on them IC13 dragging	ability to copy, cut or paste selections of parts using ctrl, c, v and x, select all with ctrl a, undo and redo with ctrl z and y and duplicate with ctrl d x IC14 tool 5	implement coloring tool which tints a part with the desired paint when clicked on x IC15 tool 6	implement material tool which changes a parts material (still keeping its tint) x IC16 tool 2	add checkbox or hotkey to switch between global axes and local part axes